jsefton/laravel-remote-deploy/readme.md

 This package allows you to define a remote server and directory that you can then push your changes to with a simple command directly from your local.

+It allows you to create groups of commands into tasks so they can easily be ran on a remote server.
+This can be used for deployment, provisioning, health checks and much more.

 ### Installation

 You will need composer to install this package (get composer).
 Then run: